zlogic/mendix-docs/content/en/docs/refguide/modeling/menus/app-menu/_index.md

 The **Batch Update Layouts** option allows you to update the layouts of many pages in a single batch process.

-### Update Widgets {#update-widgets}

-The **Update Widgets** option presents the current versions of the widgets you are using in your app, what the latest versions of the widgets are, and an update option.

 ### Check Widgets

 The **Check Widgets** option checks that the widgets you have implemented in the app have been built correctly.

+### Update Widgets {#update-widgets}

+The **Update Widgets** option presents the current versions of the widgets you are using in your app, what the latest versions of the widgets are, and an update option

 ### Convert Classes to Design Properties